LG WTR1132WF review

 View more details.

-Approximate cost over 10 years for one daily load on a 'normal' cycle, based on 30c/kWh for electricity and $2 per 1000L for water.
+Approximate cost over 10 years for one daily load on a 'normal' cycle, based on 40c/kWh for electricity and $2 per 1000L for water.
 Excludes detergent (which can be a third of the cost).

-- Purchase price + running costs (10yrs)
+Purchase price + 10-year running cost

 -